segrelab/comets-manual/docs/python-module/backup/0_getting_started.md

 test_model.initial_pop = [0, 0, 1e-7]
 ```

-    Using license file /home/djordje/gurobi.lic
-    Academic license - for non-commercial use only

 ### Setting `COMETS` simulation parameters
 `COMETS` simulation parameters are stored in the `params` class, which contains just a `dict` object with the parameter names and values.
 If we initialize the class without arguments, it will contain the default parameter values (see [here]()).
 Once loaded, the parameter values can be visualized and modified as desired.